crashtherobotsite/crashtherobotsite/_posts/2016-07-28-what-a-safe-autonomous-drone-looks-like.markdown

 *Hard* rules will require either very conservative drones or some serious engineering work.

-*Outlawed* rules cover activities forbidden to human pilots that a robot might be able to do very well and safely, like flying at night.
+*Outlawed* rules cover activities forbidden to human pilots that a robot might be able to do very well and safely, like flying fast or at night.
+These items are presently forbidden because no drones have proven the ability to do tasks like this safely and repeatably.

 *Contradictory* rules are too ambiguous for present AI to handle.
 This may include rules that even a human is going to have a hard time following.
 Rather than technological improvements, the *law* is what would have to be clarified rather than the AI.

 *Impossible* rules are physically impossible or cannot be followed safely.
 These are rules that humans will break in a time of emergency (like ignoring traffic lights when your brakes have gone out) or when it is safer to break the rule than to follow it (like driving under the speed limit on the Jersey Turnpike around New York City, which puts your car going 30MPH slower than the cars around it).

 ## The EASY: Autonomous Drones in 2016 ##

 ## The HARD: Autonomous Drones in 2026 ##